chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 The main difference is that they are elected by the community and council members serve a fixed term.
 The Python project and the Kubernetes project have good implementations of the elected council governance model.

-### Council & sub-committees
+### Council & subcommittees

 Beyond a certain scale or complexity, projects start having different specialized areas with experts in each area.
 It's important for these areas and experts to be recognized and involved in decisions that affect the whole community.

-The council & sub-committee model is a two-tiered approach to governance.
+The council & subcommittee model is a two-tiered approach to governance.
-The council (usually elected, but sometimes core-team-like) is responsible for overall direction and community-wide-decisions, and sub-committees are created to lead and make decisions for specific areas of the project.
+The council (usually elected, but sometimes core-team-like) is responsible for overall direction and community-wide-decisions, and subcommittees are created to lead and make decisions for specific areas of the project.
-The two tiers work collaboratively, with the council advising the sub-committees and the committees representing their special area in community discussions.
+The two tiers work collaboratively, with the council advising the subcommittees and the committees representing their particular area in community discussions.

 Examples of this governance model are the [Kubernetes project with "Special Interest Groups"](https://github.com/kubernetes/community/blob/master/kubernetes_governance_diagram.png), and the [Jupyter Project with the "Software Steering Council"](https://jupyter.org/governance/overview.html).